Order of Saint Lazarus (statuted 1910): 2004: Orléans obedience

-In 2004, the Paris obedience underwent a further schism, breaking off from the Duke of Brissac's leadership, with the formation of the Orléans obedience under the headship of Prince Charles Philippe, Duke of Anjou, thus enjoying the temporal protection of the Head of the Royal House of France, Henri d'Orléans, Count of Paris, uncle of the Duke of Anjou.
+In 2004, the Paris obedience underwent a further schism, breaking off from the Duke of Brissac's leadership, with the formation of the Orléans obedience under the headship of Prince Charles-Philippe d'Orléans, Duke of Anjou.
+The Orléans obedience subsequently gained the temporal protection of the Head of the Royal House of France, Henri d'Orléans, Count of Paris, uncle of the Duke of Anjou.

-In 2010, the Duke of Anjou resigned as 49th grand master to become grand master emeritus, and he was succeeded by his maternal uncle, the Czech Count Jan Dobrzenský z Dobrzenicz.
+In 2010, the Duke of Anjou resigned as 49th grand master to become grand master emeritus.
+He was succeeded by his maternal uncle, the Czech count Jan Dobrzenský.

 In 2012, Henri d'Orléans, Count of Paris, temporarily removed his royal protection from the Orléans obedience.
 Again, on 31 January 2014, Henri d'Orléans expressly stated that only he can represent the Royal House of France and that "cette protection temporelle leur a été retirée par ma démission es qualités, notifiée à Pâques 2012. ....
 Toute référence à une quelconque protection temporelle actuelle de la Maison Royale de France, est donc pure affabulation et mensonge". which he reconstituted again, at least temporarily in February 2014.

 However, on 8 September 2014, Henri d'Orléans restored his temporal protection of the Order of Saint Lazarus (by jus sanguinis) and attached it as a lieutenancy to his revival of the Order of Our Lady of Mount Carmel.
 He explained that this amalgamation was established to defend the cultural heritage of France and to assure that the Order of Saint Lazarus continues its hospitaller missions of mercy and care.
-A declaration published by the Order of Saint Lazarus by the Saint Lazarus Grand Magisterium, its Government Council and its Constitutional Council welcomed this amalgamation under Henri d'Orléans, Count of Paris, as affirming again, "more than ever" the legitimacy of the order.
-An attached declaration confirmed that the protection of Saint Lazarus by the Royal House of France was represented within the order by Prince Charles Philippe, Duke of Anjou as grand master emeritus and grand prior of France.
-Moreover, the Count of Paris, noted in his blog, that the statutes of the ancient combined orders, as well as those of the attached lieutenancy of Saint Lazarus, were in accordance with the 1901 French law on associations, deposited and accepted by the Grand Chancellor of the National Order of the Legion of Honor.
+A declaration published by the Order of Saint Lazarus by the Saint Lazarus Grand Magisterium, its Government Council and its Constitutional Council welcomed this amalgamation under Henri d'Orléans, Count of Paris, as affirming again "more than ever" the legitimacy of the order.
+An attached declaration confirmed that the protection of Saint Lazarus by the Royal House of France was represented within the order by the Duke of Anjou as grand master emeritus and grand prior of France.
+Moreover, the Count of Paris noted in his blog that the statutes of the ancient combined orders, as well as those of the attached lieutenancy of Saint Lazarus, were in accordance with the 1901 French law on associations, deposited and accepted by the Grand Chancellor of the National Order of the Legion of Honor.